hendrikp/Plugin_SDK/readme.md

 ========================
 Purpose of the Plugin SDK is to automatically load Plugins without modifying the GameDll.
 Developers can use the Wizard to save time when setting up Plugin projects.

+If you want to support my endeavours please feel free to pre-order a copy of [Miscreated](http://miscreatedgame.com/buy) an multiplayer, post-apocalyptic, survival-based sandbox game created using CRYENGINE.

 Available Plugins
 -----------------
 * See [Wiki: Plugin SDK](https://github.com/hendrikp/Plugin_SDK/wiki)